Som Parkash: Political career

 In 2019 General Elections, he was given a ticket from Hoshiarpur Lok Sabha Constituency in place of Vijay Sampla, and he managed to win that election.
 Prakash was the Minister of State for Commerce and Industry from 2019 to 2024.

+He did not seek re-election in 2024 from Hoshiarpur Lok Sabha Constituency and BJP instead fielded his wife Anita Som Parkash.

 Personal life

 Parkash is married to Anita Som Parkash and has 2 sons, Sanjeev and Sahil Kainth.